Title

 Intro

 To help protect children’s health, safety and well-being, the DCYF Licensing division investigates reports of suspected maltreatment, abuse, or neglect in licensed or certified child care centers.
-Local county and Tribal agencies conduct maltreatment investigations for licensed family child care and licensed child foster care.
+Local county and Tribal agencies conduct maltreatment investigations for family child care and child foster care providers.

 Widgets